simon2x/HD44780-I2C-PIC/README.md

 # Notes

 - Does not support reading the busy flag and reading in general (yet)
+- Therefore wait is implemented by a for loop
 - Supports only the 4-bit mode i.e. with I2C backpack
 - Default to show cursor, blink cursor and backlight on
 - The user must substitute/include their own i2c.c functions.
 See i2c.h for prototypes